 English Language Requirements

-(b) The student must score a total score of at least 61 on the Test of English as a Foreign Language, Internet-Based Test (TOEFL® iBT) including a minimum speaking exam score of 26 and a minimum listening exam score of 22, or an overall band score of level 6 on the International English Language Testing System (IELTS) exam.
+(b) The student must score a total score of at least 80 on the Test of English as a Foreign Language, Internet-Based Test (TOEFL® iBT) including a minimum speaking exam score of 26, or an overall band score of level 6.5 on the International English Language Testing System (IELTS) exam, including a spoken band score of 8.0.

 Apply as an International Doctoral Fellow